Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Proofs

-Consider a (dynamic) posted price mechanism with price ${\iota}_{ij}$.
-The choice probabilities of carriers under this price vector are $\hat{\Ex}[Y_{ij}]/S_{ij}$.
-Note that this posted price mechanism has the same ex post allocation rule as a mechanism with allocation function $I_{ij}(C_{ij},\iota_{ij})$.
-By the revenue equivalence principle (Proposition \ref{prop:p = a and psi}), any mechanism that results in the same allocation probability must have the same expected payment.
+Note that for loads on lane $(i,j)$, this posted price mechanism has the same allocation probability as a mechanism with allocation function ${I}_{ij}(\mathbf{C}_i,\boldsymbol{\eta}_{Y_i})$.
+By the revenue equivalence principle (Proposition~\ref{prop:p = a and psi}), any mechanism that results in the same allocation probability must have the same expected payment.
 Therefore, we have